IBM Cloud Docs

 The following table shows the available storage profiles with their different properties.

-IOPS values are based on 16k I/O size.
-Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+Nominal IOPS values are based on 16k I/O size.
+The maximum throughput value is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput the volume can handle.
-Maximum throughput is 1024 MBps.

 Moving volumes across volume-profiles that belong to different families is not allowed.